 Based on process knowledge and existing historical sample data, the generation of RCRA-listed hazardous waste is expected on this project.
-The waste is listed-hazardous due to the presence of TCE in the RGA underlying the majority of the area in which the soil borings, EWs, MWs, and construction excavations are to be installed.
+The waste is listed-hazardous due to the presence of TCE in the RGA underlying the majority of the area in which the soil borings, EW(s), MWs, and construction excavations are to be installed.
 Waste generated during soil borings (i.e., drilling cuttings, purge water, sample residuals) will be classified as RCRA-listed hazardous wastes with waste codes F001, F002, and U228 if the boring locations are inside the PGDP industrial facility or from the RGA, and if analytical results for the associated soil samples and water samples are above the health-based levels discussed in Table 4.
 If the concentrations are below the levels contained in Table 4, then the waste will be deemed not to contain or not to be contaminated-with a RCRA-listed waste (based on TCE/TCA content) for the purposes of on-site management.
 If the WAC is met, the waste will be properly disposed of in the C-746-U-Landfill.

-Aqueous liquids that have undergone wastewater treatment and "no longer contain" listed-hazardous waste (i.e., TCE) may be discharged directly to permitted KPDES Outfall 001 or on-site ditches that flow to permitted KPDES Outfall 001.
+Aqueous liquids that have undergone wastewater treatment and "no longer contain" listed-hazardous waste (i.e., TCE) and also meets the KY surface water standard for release of water from the site into the waters of KY, which includes passing through KPDES Outfall 001, may be discharged directly to permitted KPDES Outfall 001 or on-site ditches that flow to permitted KPDES Outfall 001.